ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 </p>

 ## Before you begin
+{: #before-you-begin}

 ### Get the tutorial source code
+{: #get-source}

-The tutorial comes with sample code to provision VPC resources.
+This tutorial comes with sample code to illustrate the different options to provision resources and install or update software in a VPC environment.

 1. Check out the tutorial source code
    ```sh